 Prams can usually be accommodated on buses.
 Within reason, other items can be taken on board, however space is often limited so check with your service operator before you travel.

-Guide dogs and guide dogs in training are allowed to be carried on buses, if under the supervision of their care-giver.
+Disability assit dogs and disability assist dogs in training are allowed to be carried on buses, if under the supervision of their care-giver.
 Other pets are not allowed.

 Waiheke Island Buses are the exception to this "no pets" policy, dogs are allowed on board.
 Dogs are carried as per Fullers Terms and Conditions.